 English SDH subtitles

 In a black-and-white prologue, a young boy witnesses the murder of an ice cream man in a small town.
 Years later, the boy, named Gregory Tutor (Howard), returns to the town to become an ice cream man himself.
 He has spent the intervening years in a mental hospital.
-He kills some people (and a dog) while doing his duties as ice cream man, leading to suspicion from local kids and the police.
+He kills some people (and a dog) while doing his duties as an ice cream man, leading to suspicion from local kids and the police.

 Clint Howard is clearly having great fun but it’s a shame to see the likes of David Warner and David Naughton slumming it in this uneven sometimes jokey/sometimes sick attempt to remodel the Pied Piper legend for modern times against the background of yet another ‘family familiar villain who turns out to be a nutter (The Stepfather; The Dentist, et al).

 The kids deliver good performances, which is ironic as the material is generally so weak.
 Paul Norman’s direction isn’t too bad either, considering that the mainstay of his career was composed of close-up money shots.
 Unfortunately, the entire enterprise is really brought down by Richard Lyons’ (Monster High) agonisingly awful synth score.

 Adrian J Smith, MOVIES and MANIA